vindasna/GeoLab/README.md

 ## Quick install

 1. Install dependencies.
+2. In ./GeoLab/CMakeLists.txt change in line 19 ("set(ENV{PYTHONPATH} "PATH_TO_YOUR_PYTHON_MODULES")") PATH_TO_YOUR_PYTHON_MODULES to the path with your python modules (for default python in ubuntu you can delete the line or change for : /home/nv264568/.local/lib/python3.6/site-packages)
-2. Clone Git repository and compile:
+3. Clone Git repository and compile:

    `$ git clone https://github.com/vindasna/GeoLab`